G-Research/spark-dgraph-connector/README.md

 ## Using Spark Dgraph Connector

-The Spark Dgraph Connector is available for Spark 2.4 and Spark 3.0, both with Scala 2.12.
+The Spark Dgraph Connector is available for Spark 2.4, Spark 3.0 and Spark 3.1, all with Scala 2.12.
 Use Maven artifact ID `spark-dgraph-connector_2.12`.
-The Spark version is part of the package version, e.g. 0.5.0-2.4 and 0.5.0-3.0, respectively.
+The Spark version is part of the package version, e.g. 0.5.0-2.4, 0.5.0-3.0 and  0.5.0-3.1, respectively.
 Minor versions are kept in sync between those two packages, such that identical minor versions contain identical feature sets (where supported by the respective Spark version).

 ### SBT